frigal001/academic-kickstart/content/post/2020-05-08-PhDApplication/index.md

 For more information, please contact françois.rigal@univ.pau.fr To apply please send one document comprising a CV, Cover letter, Copy of the diploma, Candidate's MSc or equivalent (marks and ranking), Letters of recommendation, Contact details for two references to françois.rigal@univ.pau.fr

-Links to the official annoucement: https://ed-sea.univ-pau.fr/_attachments/offre-de-these-article/PhDProjectRigal2020_IslandRadiation.pdf?download=true
+Link to the official annoucement: https://ed-sea.univ-pau.fr/_attachments/offre-de-these-article/PhDProjectRigal2020_IslandRadiation.pdf?download=true